Sippin’ In San Diego: North Park Part 2

 One of the many positive things about North Park, and San Diego, in general, is that they have a lot of satellite locations for breweries that started in other places.
 This is the case for the Thorn Street Brewery.
 Thorn Brewing also has a Barrio Logan (production facility) location and a Mission Hills location.
 The Thorn Street Brewery is located smack dab in a residential part of town.

 The walk from my Airbnb to the pub-like location is a pretty meander through over uneven concrete sidewalks and under all sorts of beautiful foliage.
 I keep seeing more flowers that are new to me.
 Eventually, the robotic voice of my GPS lets me know that I have arrived.
 I am glad I am walking because I probably would have driven right by the place.
-Thorn Street Brewery is painted in white on weathered wooden boards above a wooden door.
+Thorn Street Brewery is painted in white, with the aid of professionals like Painters Calgary, on weathered wooden boards above a wooden door.
 The windows are wide open and there is a food truck parked in front of the place.
 I step inside and see socially distanced tables and a handful of people drinking beers.

 I snap a few pictures and set my belongings at one of the hightop tables meant for four people.
 If the travel gods are with me, I might be able to make a new friend are two if it gets really crowded tonight.
 I wish that the option to sit at the bar was available because this seems like a place that would be filled with regulars.
 However, it is the day after 4th of July and it is not too busy.